 "Many big data initiatives fail because of incorrect expectations and faulty estimations that are carried forward from the beginning of the project to the end," he said.
-The right team will be able to estimate risks, evaluate severity and implement solutions for a variety of big data challenges.
+The right team will be able to estimate risks, evaluate severity and resolve a variety of big data challenges.

 It's also important to establish a culture for attracting and retaining the right talent.
-Vojtech Kurka, CTO at Meiro, a CDP platform, said he started off imagining he could solve every data problem with a few SQL and Python scripts in the right place.
+Vojtech Kurka, CTO at customer data platform vendor Meiro, said he started off imagining that he could solve every data problem with a few SQL and Python scripts in the right place.
 Over time, he realized he could get a lot further by hiring the right people and promoting a safe company culture that keeps people happy and motivated.